Summary:

 Islamists PRAISE Islamic Halala System for being based upon Divine Wisdom, although Halala was a practice of the pre-Islamic era of Ignorance

 Islamists often praise the system of Halala as a divine ruling filled with God's wisdom.
-But what's rarely discussed is that this practice actually predates Islam—it existed during the pre-Islamic era of ignorance (Jahiliyyah) and was later absorbed into Islamic law.
+But what's rarely discussed is that this practice actually predates Islam, as it existed during the pre-Islamic era of ignorance (Jahiliyyah) and was later absorbed into Islamic law.

 It’s unfortunate that some Islamic scholars continue to promote Halala as a sacred and wise Sharia law, while withholding the historical truth from ordinary Muslims.
 They don’t mention that Muhammad adopted Halala from the existing Arab culture of his time and then gave it religious backing under Sharia.